1,027 Shares in Intuitive Surgical, Inc. (NASDAQ:ISRG) Purchased by Mountain Capital Investment Advisors Inc

 Intuitive Surgical (NASDAQ:ISRG) last announced its quarterly earnings data on Tuesday, July 21st.
 The medical equipment provider reported $1.11 EPS for the quarter, topping the Zacks’ consensus estimate of $0.59 by $0.52.
 Intuitive Surgical had a return on equity of 13.62% and a net margin of 26.07%.
 The firm had revenue of $852.10 million for the quarter, compared to the consensus estimate of $675.15 million.
 During the same quarter last year, the business posted $3.25 earnings per share.
 Equities analysts predict that Intuitive Surgical, Inc. will post 7.09 EPS for the current fiscal year.

 Several brokerages have commented on ISRG.
+Argus began coverage on Intuitive Surgical in a report on Monday, September 28th.
+They issued a “buy” rating and a $775.00 price objective on the stock.
+SVB Leerink raised their price objective on Intuitive Surgical from $650.00 to $690.00 and gave the company a “market perform” rating in a report on Friday, August 14th.
 Raymond James raised their price objective on Intuitive Surgical from $725.00 to $800.00 and gave the company an “outperform” rating in a report on Monday.
-Wells Fargo & Company raised their price objective on Intuitive Surgical from $632.00 to $727.00 and gave the company an “overweight” rating in a report on Wednesday, July 22nd.
-SVB Leerink raised their price objective on Intuitive Surgical from $650.00 to $690.00 and gave the company a “market perform” rating in a report on Friday, August 14th.
-BidaskClub raised Intuitive Surgical from a “hold” rating to a “buy” rating in a report on Saturday, September 26th.
-Finally, Morgan Stanley raised their price objective on Intuitive Surgical from $602.00 to $735.00 and gave the company an “overweight” rating in a report on Wednesday, July 22nd.
-Three investment analysts have rated the stock with a sell rating, ten have issued a hold rating, fourteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-Intuitive Surgical presently has a consensus rating of “Hold” and a consensus price target of $688.23.
+Stifel Nicolaus raised their price objective on Intuitive Surgical from $575.00 to $715.00 and gave the company a “buy” rating in a report on Monday, July 20th.
+Finally, JPMorgan Chase & Co. raised their price objective on Intuitive Surgical from $600.00 to $700.00 and gave the company an “overweight” rating in a report on Wednesday, July 22nd.
+Three research analysts have rated the stock with a sell rating, ten have given a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $688.23.

 Intuitive Surgical Profile